berniehans/NSAC_SCRAPER/README.md

 # NASA Space Apps Challenge Scraper

 This project is a web scraper that collects the number of teams participating in the NASA Space Apps Challenge.
-It scrapes the data from the official website and saves it to a JSON file.
+It scrapes the data from the official website and provides a web interface to view the current and historical data.

+## Features

+*   **Data Scraping**: Scrapes team counts for various challenges from the NASA Space Apps Challenge website.
+*   **Data Storage**: Stores scraped data, including timestamps, in `teams.json`.
+*   **Web Interface**: A Flask-based web application to:
+    *   Display current team counts.
+    *   Manually trigger data updates.
+    *   Export historical data to CSV.
+    *   View a historical matrix of team counts.
+    *   Visualize the evolution of team counts for each challenge over time using a line chart.

 ## How to use